(Redirected from Reiichi Matsunaka)

 In 1964, Matsunaga became the manager of his alma mater, Hosei.
 Under him, the club won six Tokyo Big6 Baseball League titles including three in a row from the 1969 fall season to the following fall.
 The team also won the 1968 All-Japan University Baseball Championship Series.
 Among the players Matsunaga coached while at Hosei are Takenori Emoto, Koichi Tabuchi, Masaru Tomita, Koji Yamamoto and the club's future manager Masatake Yamanaka.

 Matsunaga left Hosei after the end of the 1970 school year to manage the industrial league's Sumitomo Metals.
 He stayed with the team through 1980 and won two JABA Baseball Championships (1977, 1979).
-During this time he also became the manager of the Japanese national baseball team, assuming the post full-time in 1980.
+During this time he also became the manager of the Japanese national baseball team, assuming the post full-time in 1980; he had also coached Japan in the 1969 Asian Championship.
 The team captured the bronze medal at the third Intercontinental Cup in 1977.
 In 1984 he led the Japanese contingent at the first Olympic baseball tournament in Los Angeles, CA. The Japanese team defeated the heavily favored Americans in the finals, 6-3, to capture first place.